burnsr77/burnsr77.github.io/cv/index.md

 <b>*Papers presented*</b>

+2015 (expected) "'Let the private sector take care of this': Toward a Political Economy of Digital Humanitarianism".
+Annual meeting of the AAG.
+Chicago, IL.

+2014 (expected) "Crisis Mapping as Social Process: Research and Policy Implications of New Digital Technologies".
+Keynote presentation at Crisis Mapping Seminar, Heidelberg University, Germany.

 2014 "The Digital Humanitarian Moment: New Practices, Knowledge Politics, and Philanthro-capitalism."
 University of Washington Department of Geography Colloquium.
 Seattle, WA.

 2014 "Rethinking Knowledge Politics through Digital Humanitarianism."
 Annual meeting of the AAG.
 Tampa, FL.